Posedge/COptimizations/README.md

 A third way is to store everything in a regular dynamically allocated array, and offset column indizes by row length * row index.
 This should be a little slower than nested arrays, as the compiler cannot optimize the index and has to perform a regular multiplication every time.
 With this code you can compare the speed of the three methods.
 It also heavily depends on the optimization level.

+### Spatial Locality
+Try to measure how much accessing an array in a random order impacts the performance, as opposed to in order.